GummySearch Alternatives (2026): 9 Replacements Compared

 Quick answer: GummySearch shut down on November 30, 2025 and is not coming back — Reddit's API pricing killed the economics.
-For 2026, the best replacements are:
+If you still have an account, export your data now: everything is permanently deleted on November 30, 2026, under four months away.
+The best replacements for 2026, by use case:

 • Heads-up: many free, open-source Reddit tools and MCP servers stopped working in May 2026 when Reddit blocked unauthenticated access — pick one that does not depend on it.